-Pre-20th century, we lived in an age where large parts of the world were carved up by colonialism – where you were in the hierarchy was more important than who you were as a person.
-If you were a serf or peasant, then that's who you were, regardless of if you were a good person.
+Pre–20th century, we lived in an age when large parts of the world were carved up by colonialism—where you were in the hierarchy was more important than who you were as a person.
+If you were a serf or peasant, then that's who you were, regardless of whether you were a good person.
 It seems appalling to us now, but it was how people understood themselves.
-It was extremely harsh on the majority of people, but it was stable and it was the only model of society that we had.
-It was something that was so integral to all of history, so when it all disappeared almost in the blink of an eye when WW1 ended, it was a really big deal.
+It was extremely harsh on the majority of people, but it was stable, and it was the only model of society that we had.
+It was something that was so integral to all of history, so when it all disappeared almost in the blink of an eye when WWI ended, it was a really big deal.

 What about elsewhere?
 Surely there are many countries and states that didn't change in quite the same way the West did during the 20th century?

 In the East, it's slightly different.
 The Islamic world still has that fixed point in society.
 Mecca is the omphalos, and some elements of that pre-20th-century hierarchical age still exist in that part of the world.
 These places have now been plunged into the modern digital age, where they're connected to people from all over the world that see the world in different ways and have different beliefs.
 It's sad, but it's no surprise to me that there's so much violence because of it.